History of rail transportation in the United States: Expansion and consolidation (1878–1916)

-Industrialists such as Morgan, Cornelius Vanderbilt and Jay Gould became wealthy through railroad ownerships, as large railroad companies such as the Grand Trunk Railway and the Southern Pacific Transportation Company spanned several states.
+Industrialists such as Morgan, Cornelius Vanderbilt, and Jay Gould became wealthy through railroad ownerships, as large railroad companies such as the Grand Trunk Railway and the Southern Pacific Transportation Company spanned several states.
 In response to monopolistic practices and other excesses of some railroads and their owners, Congress passed the Interstate Commerce Act and created the Interstate Commerce Commission (ICC) in 1887.
 The ICC indirectly controlled the business activities of the railroads through the issuance of extensive regulations.

 Morgan set up conferences in 1889 and 1890 that brought together railroad presidents in order to help the industry follow the new laws and write agreements for the maintenance of "public, reasonable, uniform and stable rates."
 The conferences were the first of their kind, and by creating a community of interest among competing lines paved the way for the great consolidations of the early 20th century.
 Congress responded by enacting antitrust legislation to prohibit monopolies of railroads (and other industries), beginning with the Sherman Antitrust Act in 1890.

 The Panic of 1893 was the largest economic depression in U.S. history at that time.
 It was the result of railroad overbuilding and shaky railroad financing, which set off a series of bank failures.
 One-quarter of U.S. railroads had failed by mid-1894, representing over 40000 mi.
 The failed lines included the Northern Pacific Railway, the Union Pacific Railroad and the Atchison, Topeka & Santa Fe Railroad.
 Acquisitions of the bankrupt companies led to further consolidation of ownership.
-As of 1906, two-thirds of the rail mileage in the U.S. was controlled by seven entities, with the New York Central, Pennsylvania Railroad (PRR), and Morgan having the largest portions.
+As of 1906, two-thirds of the rail mileage in the U.S. was controlled by seven entities, with the New York Central, Pennsylvania Railroad, and Morgan having the largest portions.